RebelToolbox/RebelDocumentation/api/class_opensimplexnoise.rst

 | *Getter*  | get_persistence()      |
 +-----------+------------------------+

-Contribution factor of the different octaves.
-A ``persistence`` value of 1 means all the octaves have the same contribution, a value of 0.5 means each octave contributes half as much as the previous one.
+Determines the contribution of each octave.
+A value of 1 means all the octaves have the same contribution, a value of 0.5 means each octave contributes half as much as the previous one.
+Higher values increase grain, lower values increase smoothness.

 ----